Quantum Sensing Using Atomic Clocks for Nuclear and Particle Physics

 The ac Stark effect also shifts the transition frequency due to the clock laser itself.
-Because irradiation of the clock laser is unavoidable to drive the clock transition, to suppress the shift, long irradiation times with small and uniform intensity are typically selected for the $\pi/2$ pulses.
-For such operations, simply inducing Rabi flopping is more suitable than the Ramsey sequence where a separate interrogation time is required in addition to $\pi/2$ pulses.
-As a result, for state-of-the-art optical lattice clocks, it is more common to use a single $\pi/2$ pulse to observe the frequency offset of the clock laser from the atomic system.
+Because the clock laser must be applied to drive the clock transition, minimizing this shift requires long irradiation times with low and uniform intensity.
+For such operations, inducing Rabi flopping is more effective than using a Ramsey sequence, which requires a separate interrogation time in addition to $\pi/2$ pulses.
+As a result, in state-of-the-art optical lattice clocks, a single $\pi/2$ pulse is commonly used to measure the frequency offset of the clock laser from the atomic resonance.